orangeduck/Cello/README.md

 Inspiration
 -----------

-The high level stucture of Cello projects is inspired by Haskell, while the syntax and semantics are inspired by Python and Obj-C. Cello isn't about Object Orientation in C, but I hope that with Cello I've turned C into something of a dynamic and powerful functional language which it may have once been.
+The high level structure of Cello projects is inspired by Haskell, while the syntax and semantics are inspired by Python and Objective-C. Cello isn't about Object Orientation in C, but I hope that with Cello I've turned C into something of a dynamic and powerful functional language which it may have once been.

 Although the syntax is pleasant, Cello isn't a library for beginners.
 It is for C power users, as manual memory management doesn't play nicely with many higher-order concepts.
 Most of all Cello is just a fun experiment to see what C would look like when hacked to its limits.